-We have had several reports from the south side of Milwaukee from customers who tell us men posing as water utility employees have asked to check on a water meter, have offered a rebate, or have said they need to check on something in the house.
-When a customer allowed the men to enter his home, the customer was distracted in the basement by one man while the other man stole several items from the home.
+We frequently hear from customers who say men posing as water utility employees have asked to check on a water meter, have offered a rebate, or have said they need to check on something in the house.
+But our service calls are arranged in advance, though there may be a cold-call for meter exchange, but then the utility employee will arrive in a City of Milwaukee marked vehicle and present identification before asking to enter a building or home.

 Milwaukee Water Works employees always show an identification card with their photo when approaching a customer for business.

-Recently, a man claiming to be a bill collector for the Milwaukee Water Works telephones people and asks for payment and account information.
+In another case, a man claiming to be a bill collector for the Milwaukee Water Works telephoned people and asked for payment and account information.
 The Milwaukee Water Works does not call customers regarding payments but contacts them by U.S. Postal Service mail.
 In some cases, the utility may phone a commercial customer for meter-related work.

 - If someone has called you, do not provide information to them about any utility account over the telephone.

 - Do not open your door to someone you do not recognize.
 Do not allow anyone to enter your home if you are not sure of any person’s identity.

 - Ask to see photo identification (I.D.) through a window.
 Milwaukee Water Works, City of Milwaukee, and other utility employees and contractors carry photo identification.
 Legitimate employees will be happy to show you their I.D. if you ask, or call the utility to verify identification.

 - Call the Milwaukee Water Works Customer Service Center, (414) 286-2830, if you are unsure about a person’s identification or to verify work to be done at your home.
 Call the police if you believe the person or caller is an imposter.